EEO - Discrimination: Montana

 - Similar to federal law under Title VII, the Montana Human Rights Act (MHRA) makes discrimination illegal in all aspects of employment.
-Protected characteristics under the MHRA include race, sex, creed, religion, color, national origin, age, physical or mental disability, marital status and pregnancy/maternity.
+Protected characteristics under the MHRA include race, sex, creed, religion, color, national origin (including ancestry), age, physical or mental disability, marital status and pregnancy/maternity.
 See Discrimination Under the Montana Human Rights Act.

 - Public employers may not discriminate based on political beliefs, and the State of Montana may not discriminate on the basis of sexual orientation and additional categories.
 See Discrimination Under the Montana Human Rights Act; Public Employers.

 - Covered employers under the MHRA include private and public employers with at least one employee, and any agent of the employer.
 Fraternal, charitable or religious entities are specifically excluded from the definition employer in most cases.
 See Discrimination Under the Montana Human Rights Act; Covered Employers.

 - Under the MHRA, an employer may not refuse employment, or otherwise discriminate against employees or applicants regarding compensation, or other terms, conditions, or privileges of employment such as benefits, discipline, promotion, and termination.
 Certain discriminatory preemployment inquires regarding protected traits are also prohibited.
 See Discrimination Under the Montana Human Rights Act ; Unlawful Employment Practices.